wjbbig/fabric-distributed-tool/README.md

 ## Supported Features
 * buildup and shutdown fabric network
-* deploy or upgrade chaincode (only support chaincode-go)
+* deploy or upgrade chaincode (only support chaincode-go), ccaas
 * create or join channel
 * extend new peer or orderer node
 * start or stop the specified node